DANGER! Appraisal Waivers Can Disappear!

 They market this service as a tool that will enable buyers to waive appraisal contingencies; this of course makes listings more enticing and offers much stronger.

-BUT – waiving an appraisal contingency based on an “appraisal waiver” finding is very dangerous b/c lenders often LOSE appraisal waivers.
+BUT – waiving an appraisal contingency based on an “appraisal waiver” finding is very dangerous because lenders often LOSE appraisal waivers.

-This is b/c the waivers are not just based on the property address and whether or not the property is in the Fannie/Freddie database.
+This is because the waivers are not just based on the property address and whether or not the property is in the Fannie/Freddie database.

 Appraisal waivers also rely on the strength of the borrower.